Tonsillectomy

 Patients should ask their doctor the following questions to learn more about the procedure:

-• What am I allowed to eat before surgery?
+What am I allowed to eat

-• What time should I arrive at the hospital?
+What time should I arrive at

 Medical-team-discussing-tonsillectomy-procedure